liztrenholme/baby-elephants/README.md

 A super simple page for my sister's baby shower.
-Guests can RSVP with a formspree form.
-An exercise in designing something cute with CSS.
+Guests can RSVP with a formspree form, and a google map is embedded in a modal showing the exact location of the venue.
+An exercise in designing something cute, all with basic CSS.